kate-kholyavkina/portfolio-kholyavkina/README.md

 # My Portfolio - Kholyavkina Kate

-This project is a Portfolio of Kate Kholyavkina.
-This is a first project I made at the online education school Loftschool during Web Advanced cource.
+This project is a portfolio of Kate Kholyavkina.
+This is a first project I made during my Web Advanced cource at the online school Loftschool.

-How to use this project
+How to open this project on your local computer
 --------

 1. clone this repo